 Other perks that come with Diamond Status include Elite Status Gifting, Diamond Status extension, and 48-Hour Room Guarantee.

 The Hilton Aspire also comes with a $250 annual airline credit and a $250 resort statement credit.
 The former credit is very similar to those from the American Express Gold and Platinum Cards.
 It is designed for airline incidentals such as checked bags and in-flight purchases.
-However, people use these credits for gift cards all the time.
+Do not use it towards gift cards because American Express banned gift card purchases from earning points and activating credits in July 2019.

 The latter credit gives you back up to $250 in purchases made at Hilton resorts each year on your card.
 Not all Hilton properties are classified as resorts.
 So be sure to visit Hilton’s website for their full list of qualifying properties.